llmrb/llm/README.md

 #### Speech

-Some but not all providers implement audio generation capabilities that can create text from speech, transcribe audio to text, or translate audio to text (usually English).
+Some but not all providers implement audio generation capabilities that can create speech from text, transcribe audio to text, or translate audio to text (usually English).
 The following example uses the OpenAI provider to create an audio file from a text prompt.
 The audio is then moved to `${HOME}/hello.mp3` as the final step.
 As always, consult the provider's